Trine 4: The Nightmare Prince

+A successor, Trine 5: A Clockwork Conspiracy, was released in 2023.

 Gameplay

 Trine 4 refines the gameplay of the previous installments.
-It is a 2D platformer with a focus on physics puzzles.
-The abilities available to the for solving puzzles include conjuring boxes, attaching ropes to objects, and telekinesis.
+It is a 2.5D platformer with a focus on physics puzzles.
+The abilities available to the player for solving puzzles include conjuring boxes, attaching ropes to objects, and telekinesis.

 The player character in the game is, story-wise, three characters in one.
 The player can transform into one of these three characters at a time: Amadeus the wizard, Zoya the thief, and Pontius the knight.
 Amadeus can conjure boxes, spheres, and planks, and he can telekinetically move some objects.
 Zoya can affix ropes to objects either to swing from them, immobilize them, or create rope bridges.
 She is also armed with a bow.
 Pontius has a shield with which he can deflect certain projectiles at other targets, and jump-stomp.
 Pontius is also armed with a sword.

 As with previous entries, the gameplay is a mix of physics puzzles and combat.

 While Trine 3 experimented with 3D platforming Trine 4 returns to the strictly 2-dimensional movement of the first two Trine games.

 In another return to form, Trine 4 adds character progression (which was missing from the third game).
 While certain core abilities (such as Zoya's "fairy rope") are unlocked at fixed points in the game, there are optional abilities that the player can purchase using tokens collected over the course of the game.
 These abilities give the player new options for solving puzzles, or new ways to fight monsters.
 If the player wishes, they can replay earlier levels with unlocked abilities to solve those earlier puzzles in new ways.